Valdemarlf/Applied-Machine-Learning-Cancer-GNN-classification/README.md

 Data was found on the following Kaggle site, where kidney, oral and breast cancer data sets were used. https://www.kaggle.com/datasets/obulisainaren/multi-cancer/data

+Note: The code is computationally intensive and may cause kernel crashes or memory errors on less powerful machines.

 # 'Script'
 This script includes the core pipeline for image preprocessing, an initial Convolutional Neural Network (CNN) implementation, autoencoding, and other exploratory components.